 nameserver 22.214.171.124 nameserver 126.96.36.199

-$ sudo systemctl start resolvconf.service
+$ sudo systemctl restart resolvconf.service $ sudo systemctl restart systemd-resolved.service

 Now when you check the /etc/resolv.conf file, the name server entries should be stored there permanently.
 Henceforth, you will not face any issues concerning name resolution on your system.

 I hope this quick article helped you in setting the permanent DNS nameservers in your Ubuntu and Debian systems.
-If you have any queries or suggestions, do share it with us in the comments section below.
+If you have any queries or suggestions, do share them with us in the comments section below.